Stop “shoulding” on yourself and others.

 - “I should call my mother.”
 Or “I will call my mother.”

-- "You should go get a real job."
-Or "Go get a real job."
+- “I should get a better job.”
+Or “I am working to find a better job.”

-The bottom line: Strike the use of the word should from your vocabulary whether talking to yourself or someone else.
-People of strength don't mince their words by shoulding on themselves or others.
+The bottom line: Strike should from your vocabulary whether talking to yourself or someone else.
+People of strength don’t mince their words by shoulding on themselves or others.

-P.S.: As promised, here is the link to the free Discovery Guide preview.
-Use this to gain clarity and direction for your life.
+P.S.
+As promised, here is the link to the free Discovery Guide preview.
+Use this preview version to gain clarity and direction for your life so you can say “yes” to what’s important to your life, career, and work.